DS-1090/Emotion-detector/README.md

 # Emotion-detector
-Emotion detector using Python, Deepface, OpenCV
+Emotion detector through webcam and age identifier of an image  using Python, Deepface, OpenCV